KostkaBrukowa/vim-in-editor-workshop/6-searching.md

       expect(translation).toEqual(key);
     });

-    it('should return a default value for non-existent key if default value is specified', () => {
+    it("should return a default value for non-existent key if default value is specified", () => {
       // given
-      const key = 'Non-existent key';
+      const key = "Non-existent key";
-      const defaultTranslation = 'Default translation';
+      const defaultTranslation = "Default translation";

       mockedI18n.mockImplementationOnce(() => {
         throw new Error();